keremk/movie-search/README.md

 You can provide a limit and offset as parameters as well.
 Max limit is 100.

+* If you provide an offset and limit, where offset + limit > total amount of results available, you will only get results up to the total available.
+The limit value in the metadata will be the count of results returned.
+* If you provide an offset that is larger than the total amount of results available, you will only get 1 result.
+The limit value in the metadata will be 1, which is the count of results returned.
+The offset value in the metadata will be total results - 1.

 And the response is: (where the data is an array of movie ids)

 ``` javascript